Agent Shortlist

 The 5 most common AI agent use cases (and which platform fits each)

 What are builders actually using AI agents for in 2026?
-Five patterns we see repeatedly, with the platform we'd pick for each — no vendor demos.
+Five patterns we see repeatedly — customer support, sales, research, code, and ops — with the platform we'd pick for each.

 If you're trying to figure out what AI agents are actually for, the marketing layer is useless.
 Every vendor frames the category around their feature set.
 The honest answer comes from looking at what builders deploy in production — what they keep using six months later, what gets renewed, what generates real value.